Constructive Dismissal Settlement Agreements

 2 year qualifying period

 In order to make a claim for constructive unfair dismissal in the employment tribunal, you need to have worked for your employer for at least 2 years.
-If you have less than 2 years under your belt, then unfortunately it means that it is very easy for your employer to dismiss you or constructively dismiss you (even if it feels blatantly unfair) and receive no consequences.
+If you have less then 2 years under your belt, unfortunately it means that it is very easy for your employer to dismiss you or constructively dismiss you (even if it feels blatantly unfair) and get away with it.

 Constructive dismissal compensation

 Compensation for successful constructive dismissal claims is worked out in exactly the same way as compensation for unfair dismissal claims.
 It is essentially the amount of money you lost because you were out of work after you had to leave.
-There is now a cap of one year’s salary or £75,000 pounds, whichever is greater.
-You will also need to keep detailed records of your efforts to find a job in the meantime.
+There is now a cap of one year’s salary of £75,000 pounds, whichever is greater.
+You will also need to keep detailed records of your efforts to find a job in the mean time.

 Constructive dismissal is a certain type of unfair dismissal, the difference being that in constructive dismissal the employee resigns, or leaves voluntarily, rather than being formally dismissed by their employer.
 The full name for constructive dismissal is actually constructive unfair dismissal.